scalabli/quo/docs/advanced.rst

 Token Normalization
 -------------------

-.. versionadded:: 2.0

-Starting with Quo 2.0, it's possible to provide a function that is used for normalizing tokens.
+It's possible to provide a function that is used for normalizing tokens.
 Tokens are option names, choice values, or command values.
 This can be used to implement case insensitive options, for instance.